CodingItWrong/codingitwrong.com/_drafts/automated-deployment-is-not-just-about-speed.md

+---
+title: Automated Testing is Not Just About Speed
+---

 Before I had my first kid, a friend told me that until you have children your whole life is a vacation.
 I figured she was exaggerating: sure, kids are an extra responsibility, but people with kids still go to movies and play video games, right?
 Then my wife and I had the baby, and wow—I really *was* on vacation before that.
 It's not just a matter of having slightly less time: it's a whole different way of thinking.
 We don't make a single decision without thinking about the baby; she's never off our minds.
 It's a paradigm shift, and I'm not sure there's any way to fully understand it before you cross the threshold.

 I was reminded of this paradigm shift when I looked back on [NPM Digital](http://npmdigital.org)'s move from manual software deployment to automated deployment while I worked for them.
 That was a paradigm shift, too, but in the opposite direction: no matter how easy you think your manual deployment process, automated deployment is a vacation by comparison.
 But it's not just a matter of having slightly faster deployments; it totally changes the way you think about the development process.
 You’re able to do things that were never possible before.